While many cannabis users would probably say that there’s no such thing as a cannabis addiction, others are adamant that cannabis is addictive.

-As I previously mentioned, the phrase cannabis addiction isn’t heard that often in the medical community.
+As I previously mentioned, the phrase cannabis addiction isn’t mentioned that often in the medical community.

 Even though there are some slight disagreements in the opinions of experts, most of them agree that a cannabis use disorder would be a much more fitting term for people who overindulge in weed.

-In 2013, American Psychiatric Association has issued The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (which is also known as DSM-5).
-This manual has cannabis use disorder listed among the other disorders.
+In 2013, the American Psychiatric Association has issued The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (which is also known as DSM-5).
+This manual has listed cannabis use disorder among other disorders.

-In the DSM-5, there are 11 differing criteria that precisely describe the cannabis use disorder.
-In order to be diagnosed, a person would need to meet at least two of the following criteria:
+In the DSM-5, there are 11 criteria that precisely describe cannabis use disorder:

 - Cannabis is often taken in larger amounts or over a longer period than was intended.

 - There is a persistent desire or unsuccessful efforts to cut down or control cannabis use.

 - A great deal of time is spent in activities necessary to obtain cannabis, use cannabis, or recover from its effects.